North York Moors & Whitby Walking Weekend

 Friday Welcome Evening (optional) is 8.30pm in Whitby town centre.
 It’s a chance for everyone on the weekend to meet and the Country Adventures tour leader will be on hand to answer any questions about the planned walks.
 If you’re unable to make it to the Welcome Evening, the booking confirmation will detail everything you need to know about the weekend.

 Grade 2 – Dalby Forest Bridestones & NY Moors 9.5 miles (15.2km), with 1305 ft (398m) of ascent

 A 20 minute scenic minibus journey from Whitby will take us to the start of todays walk this morning, to just outside the market town of Pickering, for a guided walk taking in impressive Bridestones in Dalby Forest and the heather moorland overlooking the Hole of Horcum on the moors of North Yorkshire.
 A guided walk with lots of features and a great place to see the popular North York Moors steam railway travelling through the valley.

-There may also be an opportunity to take a train journey along the famous railway line if time allows (additional train fare on the day) before the minibus takes us back to Whitby.
+There may also be an opportunity to take a train journey along the famous railway line if time allows (ticket included) before the minibus takes us back to Whitby.